martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Span.md

 We will prove this by induction on n.

 Base case: Let n = 0, then

+Assume the statement holds for n = k, then we will show that this holds for n = k+1.

+By hypoth. induction,
 ## $S \subset V$ generates V if Span(S) = V
 ?
 - Examples of generative subsets: